Uses

 Because of saluyot’s antioxidant properties, its leave extracts help protect the liverby detoxifying thioacetamide, a compound that is harmful to the organ.

+What are saluyot health benefits?
 Saluyot has anti-inflammatory and antipyretic properties in its extract.
-A study was conducted wherein saluyot extract helped reduce the inflammation and high temperatures in rats.
+Researchers conducted a study wherein saluyot extract helped reduce the inflammation and high temperatures in rats.

 A 2016 study also found saluyot to have natural compounds with anti-tumor potential.

-Another study in Malaysia was conducted on rats to see if saluyot can help treat jaundice.
-Extract of the saluyot leaves were administered to rats who have liver damage caused by thioacetamide.
+More research in Malaysia studied rats to see if saluyot can help treat jaundice.
+Researchers administered extract of saluyot leaves to rats with liver damage.

 The results showed that the rats that were given saluyot developed a resistance to liver lesions, cell necrosis, and inflammation.